 After all — he doesn’t have any expertise in it.

-As I’m writing about the asinine behavior of the echo chamber around Sowell — it’s kinda necessary to include other people to properly illustrate the problem.
+About the behavior of the echo chamber around Sowell — it’s kinda necessary to include other people to properly illustrate the problem:

-I thought that lead-in for the bit below was just because of the context of that conversation.
-But you’re saying that these rules really do only apply to the Left?
+I thought the lead-in for the bit below was just because of the context of that conversation.
+But you’re saying that these rules only apply to the Left?
 So he’s hailed as a fair-minded folk hero — but he doesn’t have to be fair-minded by objectively applying his own rules?

 Thomas Sowell’s Politically Incorrect Legacy Is Built On “Following Facts Where They Lead”

 Sowell shot his mouth off on WMD without any effort to ascertain the truth — not even bothering to address the marquee evidence that Powell presented.